 Ultimately, the botanic gardens couldn’t host the flying foxes, which can carry disease in addition to being noisy and smelly in such large numbers.
 Scientists and volunteers carefully herded the colony to a new location a few kilometers away, where the bats have remained for the past decade.

 Birds are drawn to cities for similar reasons.
-“It’s almost a general pattern emerging in studies across cities that the abundance of many bird species or whole bird communities is higher in cities than surrounding natural habitats, which is an indication of higher levels of food availability,” says Madhusudan Katti.
+“It’s almost a general pattern emerging in studies across cities that the abundance of many bird species or whole bird communities is higher in cities than [in] surrounding natural habitats, which is an indication of higher levels of food availability,” says Madhusudan Katti.

 Katti and others have also found that within urban areas, bird diversity is directly related to water use.
 Especially in arid landscapes such as the western U.S, our greedy use of water to create lushly manicured lawns, orange groves, and golf courses can be a boon for bird species.
 “I think of these as pseudo-riparian habitats,” Katti says.